 Key sights include the tiny-turreted Old Bread Store, the Rathaus (town hall) with its ornate wooden door accented with copper, and the Sterngasse, which is the oldest street in town.

-This medieval cobbled street is known for its wall paintings running along the buildings, indicating what the structures were used for back in the day.
+This medieval cobbled street is known for its wall paintings running along with the buildings, indicating what the structures were used for back in the day.

-Melk would have the grim distincrtion of being home to an overflow concentration camp during World War II, harboring over 10,000 prisoners destined for slave labor or execution.
+Melk would have the grim distinction of being home to an overflow concentration camp during World War II, harboring over 10,000 prisoners destined for slave labor or execution.
 Most of this former camp is now an Austrian Army barracks, but poignantly the former crematorium is now a museum dedicated to the victims of the Holocaust.

 Melk is most famous for the pristine Melk Abbey.
 It’s almost 1,000 years old and has been added to over centuries, resulting in this monumental Baroque-style Benedictine abbey on a rocky outcrop overlooking the Danube.
-The abbey contains the tombs of St. Coloman and several members of the House of Babenberg, the first ruling famiy of Austria.
+The abbey contains the tombs of St. Coloman and several members of the House of Babenberg, the first ruling family of Austria.

 The abbey has also been dubbed the Best Historical Destination in the World, likely because it is beyond stunning and totally worth including on your list of day trips from Vienna just to catch a glimpse of this giant yellow marvel and its incredible ceiling art.